pavitranew/session-9-ang-recipes/readme.md

 Using the notes from session 7 where we created our API - set the foodapp project to request information from *your* database on mLab.

+Remember, to seed your database you can use the `api/import` endpoint.

 We will need to do this before we can start sending post / delete / etc. requests.

 ## FoodApp